Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

  Installation
 **************

-For most systems, there will be packages on the `download page
-<https://nuitka.net/doc/download.html>`__ of Nuitka.
-You can also
-install it from the source code via the standard ``python setup.py install`` routine.
+For most systems, there will be packages on the :doc:`/doc/download` of **Nuitka**.
+You can also install it from the source code via the standard ``python setup.py install`` routine.

-Notice for integration with GitHub workflows, there is this `Nuitka-Action <https://github.com/Nuitka/Nuitka-Action>`__ that you should use that makes it easy to integrate.
+Notice for integration with **GitHub Workflows**, there is this `Nuitka-Action <https://github.com/Nuitka/Nuitka-Action>`__ that you should use that makes it easy to integrate.
 You ought to start with a local compilation to iron out issues, but for deployment to multiple